PsychoLlama/filament/README.md

 # Filament
 *GraphQL, but for your lights*

+## Project Status
+:no_entry: UNMAINTAINED

+I'm sad to say it, but the project is dead.
+I'd hoped to find an excuse to dive in again, but it never came.
+3rd party apps and integrations became good enough that I no longer got value in maintaining my own automation platform.

 ## Why?
-Because GraphQL is amazing and so is home automation and I'm not choosing between them you can't make me.
+Because GraphQL is amazing and so is home automation.
+Why not both?

 ## Trying it out
 First off, you need lights.
 The special kind you can control with your smartphone and pretend you're telekinetic.
 I get mine from [Philips](http://www2.meethue.com/en-us/products/?category=131159).
 I think you can use other types, but I've never tried.